-Please stand while the ministers place the Sacrament on the Altar of Repose.
+Please stand while the ministers process to the Lady Chapel and place the Sacrament on the Altar of Repose.
+You are welcome to move from your seats to be closer to the Lady Chapel.
 The clergy kneel before the altar and the 'Tantum Ergo' (hymn 457) is sung.